 2. Get Your Vitamins

 Supplements are one of the easiest, safest ways to begin introducing some much-needed nutrition into your daily diet.
-By creating a daily routine of ingesting various supplements and minerals, you can set your body up to thrive for the foreseeable future.
-For example, doctors recommend taking the antioxidant Vitamin C, Vitamin E, Alpha Lipoic Acid, along with CoQ10.
+By creating a daily routine of ingesting various supplements and minerals.
+You can set your body up to thrive for the foreseeable future.
+For example, doctors recommend taking the antioxidants Vitamin C, Vitamin E, Alpha Lipoic Acid, along with CoQ10.
 Several of these vitamins also offer a number of long-term benefits that will protect your health.

 HealthCodes DNA can help you understand your genetic vitamin needs to see exactly what vitamins your body needs to function at peak levels as you age.

 3. Add in (some) Red Wine

 Now, this might be a surprising addition to the list.
 However, a number of recent studies have challenged long-term beliefs by suggesting that a glass or two of red wine may provide several health benefits.
 The key chemical component you want to consume in red wine is called resveratrol.
 Resveratrol relaxes the blood vessels, provides antioxidant properties, anti-inflammatory properties, and has even been shown to protect your brain’s cells.
 Also, the type of red wine you consume matters.
 The types of red wine that typically contain the greatest resveratrol content are Malbec, Pinot Noir, Petite Syrah, and St Laurent, to name a few.
 As long as you moderate the amount you drink, it is not dangerous to your body’s health and will be beneficial long-term!

 One of the major ways to maximize longevity is to consider moderating the amount of food you eat relative to the amount you burn.
 It important to balance the amount of activity you are performing with the number of calories you take in daily.
 Based on your fitness goals, whether they are to build muscle or lose fat, you can then balance your food intake in a way that fits your personal lifestyle and goals.